Mountain Hardwear Phantom Torch 3 Review

 The Torch 3 is loaded with features while still being one of the lighter bags in this review.
 It has two stash pockets located on the left shoulder area on the inside of the bag.
 One pocket has a zipper closure, the other a velcro, perfect for stashing a headlamp, batteries, watch, or a small phone.

 The Torch 3 is a great bag for backpackers, climbers, and ski tourers looking to save weight without sacrificing sweet features like stash pockets and a roomy hood.
+If you're a cold sleeper, you may prefer the slightly warmer Feathered Friends Snowbunting.
+Alternatively, warmer sleepers may find the lighter Western Mountaineering Versalite to do the trick.
+Both of these bags aren't as comfy as the Torch.

 This bag is a great option for those interested in a lightweight cold weather bag for when temperatures dip into the upper single digits.
 It is slightly roomier than its closest competitors, the Western Mountaineering Antelope and Feathered Friends Snowbunting, and nearly as weather resistant.
+While not as well suited for true arctic expeditions as the Marmot Col or the North Face Inferno, this bag will fit the bill for most snowy adventures in the lower 48.
+It was a tough field of competitors with lots of high-quality options, but the Torch came out on top as our favorite.